RTAkland/JvmOnlyLinter/README.md

 # JvmOnlyLinter

-This gradle/kotlin compiler plugin(KCP) is a linter design for kotlin multiplatform library with JVM target and inspect if your kotlin code called the declaration with `@JvmOnly` annotation, if so, the compiler will get error and cannot be compiled successfully(This can be set via dsl by default its level is `ERROR`, `WARNING` is also available If set this value to `WARNING` the compiler will not get
+This gradle/kotlin compiler plugin(KCP) is a linter design for kotlin multiplatform library development with JVM target and inspect if your kotlin code called the declaration with `@JvmOnly` annotation, if so, the compiler will get error and cannot be compiled successfully(This can be set via dsl by default its level is `ERROR`, `WARNING` is also available If set this value to `WARNING` the compiler will not get